clearclaw/18xx_1820/README.md

 ### Map

 There are four possible files for making the map.
-Choose the one that bet fits your printing capacity:
+Choose the one that best fits your printing capacity:

 - **1820-Map-A1.pdf**	- A single A1 page -- use with a large format printer.
 - **1820-Map-A4.pdf**	- 8 A4 pages.